zbm-dev/zfsbootmenu/releng/docker/README.md

 options.
 The options are:

 - `$BUILDROOT` specifies a default root for image builds.
-The build root is expected to hold a default default configuration file and output directory, as well as optional hostid and pool cache files.
-If an output directory, specific configuration and (when appropriate) hostid or pool cache are specified, then `$BUILDROOT` is not relevant.
+The build root is expected to hold configuration files and, optionally, an output directory, hostid and pool cache files.
+The value of `$BUILDROOT` is `/build` by default.

   The environment variable or default can be overridden with the `-b` option.

-- `$ZBMCONF` specifies the in-container path to a specific configuration file.
-  The build script will override any `ImageDir` paths and remove any `Global.BootMountPoint` option but otherwise uses the configuration as-is.A

-  The environment variable or default can be overridded with the `-c` option.

-- `$ZBMOUTPUT` specifies the in-container path to an output directory.
-As noted above, the build script overrides any `ImageDir` path in a configuration, pointing it instead to a temporary output directory.
-After the script successfully runs `generate-zbm`, it will copy any artifacts from the temporary build directory to `$ZBMOUTPUT`.
+- `$ZBMOUTPUT` specifies an alternative output directory for ZFSBootMenu build products.
+The container *always* overrides configurations to store build products (UEFI bundles and kernel components, as configured) in a temporary directory; these products will be copied to `$ZBMOUTPUT` after successful image creation.
+The value of `$ZBMOUTPUT` is `${BUILDROOT}/build` by default.

   The environment variable or default can be overridded with the `-o` option.

-- `$HOSTID` specifies the in-container path to a hostid file.
-If this file is specified, it will be copied to `/etc/hostid` inside the container for inclusion in ZFSBootMenu images.
-If not, any `/etc/hostid` in the container will be removed.
-(Note: unless the `zfsbootmenu` dracut module is configured with `release_mode=1`, the module may still create an `/etc/hostid` with potentially arbitrary contents in output images.

-  The environment variable or default can be overridded with the `-H` option.

-- `$POOLCACHE` specifies the in-container path to a ZFS pool cache file.
-If this file is specified, it will be copied to `/etc/zfs/zpool.cache` inside the container for inclusion in ZFSBootMenu images.
-If not, any `/etc/zfs/zpool.cache` in the container will be removed.

-  The environment variable or default can be overridded with the `-C` option.

 - `$ZBMTAG` specifies any "commit-ish" label recognized by `git` as a pointer to a specific git commit.
 This can be a branch name (to grab the head of that